Ferchosky/CleaningDataProject/CODEBOOK.md

 ### VARIABLES

-## Activity (categorical variable):## describes  activity was doing the subject when the measure was taken.
+## Activity (categorical variable):
+Describes  activity was doing the subject when the measure was taken.
 The activities are the following: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS and WALKING_UPSTAIRS.

-## Subject_ID (integer variable):## there were 30 subjects, each subject an unique ID number between 1 and 30.
+## Subject_ID (integer variable):
+There were 30 subjects, each subject an unique ID number between 1 and 30.

 ## Average_Time_Dom_BodyAcc_mean_X (numeric variable)
 Takes values between -1 and 1.
 It’s the average of the tBodyAcc-mean()-X variable of the original data set.